PadishahIII/RFGuess/_DevLog.md

 be corrected to address this problem.
 The label integer of character section is calculated by `LabelParser.encodeCh` which is not ambiguous
 2. *(Solved)* In generated patterns, the proportion of patterns starting with 'q' is abnormally large(570/1330)
 3. Solved problem[2] by adding an empty datagram with 6 begin sections for every pwStr and re-train the model
-4. *(TODO)* Write GUI to generate guessing targeted on one PII data
+4. *(Solved)* Write GUI to generate guesses targeted on one PII data
 5. *(TODO)* Test the accuracy of the model on other datasets
 6. *(TODO)* Collect data breach of "Rootkit" or "ClixSense"